n00bman/docker-freecad-cli/README.md

 ## How to run FreeCADCmd?

-Before run FreeCADCmd you need set env variable HOME.
+Before run FreeCADCmd you need to set env variable HOME.
 For example if you use FreeCADCmd in PHP you should do it like this

-exec(HOME=/home/user /usr/local/bin/FreeCADCmd)
+<code>exec(HOME=/home/user /usr/local/bin/FreeCADCmd)</code>